alanhkarp/SitePassword/README.md

 There are two times when you will use the clipboard, when SitePassword can't find the password field, and when there are multiple password fields on the page.

 Although SitePassword
-finds the password field on a large number of web sites, there are likely some where it won't.
+finds the password field on almost all web sites, there are likely some where it won't.
 Your first clue that happened is that you don't see either *Click here for password* or *Click SitePassword* in the password field.
 You'll know for